devuan/arm-sdk/README.md

 This SDK is designed to be used interactively from a terminal as well from shell scripts.

-Using a Debian-based OS, install the following packages:
+For a Debian-based OS, install the following packages:

 ```
 gnupg2 debootstrap curl rsync gcc-arm-none-eabi parted kpartx qemu-user-static sudo git-core parted gcc-multilib lib32z1 u-boot-tools device-tree-compiler cgpt xz-utils
 ```

+On any other, find the equivalents of the aforementioned packages.

 ## Quick start

 First clone the SDK repository: